aj-kip/erfindung/manual/instructions.md

 <li>Reg Immd</li>
 </ul>
 Loads data from the address in the second operand into the first operand.
 If the second operand is a register, then there may optionally be a third integer immediate operand to act as an offset.<br />
+<em>Special Pseudo-Instruction</em>
+You may issue a <em>load x</em> which the assembler will treat "x" as a pointer to load content from and store that content into register x.
+This special case is not available for save.<br />
 <em>Special case:</em> If the second operand is an immediate rather than a register, then it'll be decoded not as an integer immediate, but rather as an address.
 The 16 bit address immediate is mapped to a 32 bit value as follows:
 </p>